Ankur3107/nlp_preprocessing/README.md

 # text-preprocessing

-Just call function for cleaning.
+Just call function for cleaning for text cleaning

-TODO:
-1. pipeline version 1 :done
-2. find a suitable combination
-3. automatic pipeline detector
+Call dataset module for dataset prepration